ngladkikh/pkonfig/docs/index.md

 #### DotEnv

-In the same manner as environment variables DotEnv files could be used.
+In the same manner as environment variables, DotEnv files could be used.
 `DotEnv` requires file name as a string or a path and also accepts `delimiter` and `prefix` optional arguments.
-`missing_ok` argument defines whether `DotEnv` raises exception when given file not found.
+`missing_ok` argument defines whether `DotEnv` raises exception when a given file not found.
 When file not found and `missing_ok` is set `DotEnv` contains empty dictionary.

 ```python